The world needs your strength!

 The answer is that all three are acts of compassion.
 The first example is tender, and the other two involve fierce compassion.

-I was watching the debate last night, and I was reminded of how much the world needs people (especially women) who can fully own fierce compassion.
-The world needs each of us to complement our tenderness with caring force.
+Recently while watching political conversations, I was reminded of how much the world needs people (especially women) who can fully own fierce compassion.
+We need to complement our tenderness with caring force.

 In my work with children, I use the character (Super) Snuggles to teach about the two sides of kindness: strong and gentle.
 This page from volume 1 of the Mindfulness and Self-Compassion Workbook for Kids shows examples of tender and fierce self-compassion phrases.
 Notice how some phrases can be either gentle or strong, depending on how you say them.
 Can you identify some phrases that you would like to hear when things go wrong?